The Gate City Invitational

 Students should print off a docket prior to the tournament as a copy will not be provided at the tournament.
 The Tournaments Official docket will be emailed to coaches on October 19th.

 Students may also submit legislation to: HighlandDb8@gmail.com with a notation that it is for Student Congress at the Gate City Tournament.
 Legislation will be due Ocotober 17th before 5:00 PM.

 The Idaho Debate code will be followed at this tournament.
 For any questions regarding rules look to the code.
 Or e-mail us at HighlandDb8@gmail.com

 Novice Policy teams will be limited to cases on the Idaho Novice Case List.

-Varsity Policy debate will be debating the topic: Resolved: The United States federal government should substantially increase its economic and/or diplomatic engagement with the People's Republic of China.
+Varsity Policy debate will be debating the topic: Resolved: The United States federal government should substantially reduce its restrictions on legal immigration to the United States.